terryaney/KatApp.Provider/katapp documentation.md

 ---|---|---
-debug | [DebugOptions Object](#DebugOptions-Object) | Assign properties that control debugging capabilities. view | string | Assign the Kaml View to use in this KatApp in the form of `Folder:View`. inputSelector | string | A jQuery selector that specifies which inputs inside the view are considers RBLe Calculation Service inputs.
+debug | [DebugOptions Object](#DebugOptions-Object) | Assign properties that control debugging capabilities. view | string | Assign the Kaml View to use in this KatApp in the form of `Folder:View`. inputCaching | boolean | Whether or not inputs should automatically persist and restore from `Storage`. inputCachingKey | string | Optional key to use for storing inputs.
+Normally a hash of current user ID and KatApp Application ID (`currentPage`) is passed from the server.
+If not provided, `currentPage` is used. inputSelector | string | A jQuery selector that specifies which inputs inside the view are considers RBLe Calculation Service inputs.
 By default, _all_ inputs are selected via a selector of `input, textarea, select`. viewTemplates | string | A `comma` delimitted list of Kaml Template Files to use in the form of `Folder:Template,Folder:Template,...`. ajaxLoaderSelector | string | A jQuery selector that indicates an item to show at the start of calculations and hide upon completion.
 By default, `.ajaxloader` is used.